mahfoud-202/collatz-divisibility-test/README.md

 # collatz-divisibility-test
-A divisibility test inspired by Collatz dynamics.
+Proof-of-concept implementation of a divisibility test inspired by Collatz dynamics.